cfpb/design-system/docs/pages/tables.md

   If units differ from column to column, the standard is to list the unit of measure in parentheses following the column label.
 Make sure to use common abbreviations when indicating units of measure.
 Spell out any ambiguous or obscure abbreviations.
 eyebrow: Components
+accessibility: Remember to always use headers (that is, `<th>` elements) for all data tables to make tabular data accessible.
+related_items: "* [Tables
+  variables](https://cfpb.github.io/design-system/development/variables#tables-\
+  1)"
+last_updated: 2019-08-30T15:18:28.960Z
 title: Tables
+status: Released
 description: "Tables allow for the presentation of many data points grouped together in a visual way.
 They serve a unique purpose of allowing easy organization or comparison of more complex data than a chart or graph.
 They can be read either vertically (by columns) or horizontally (by rows). "
-use_cases: >-
-  Tables allow easy organization or comparison of more complex data than a chart or graph.
-They can be read either vertically (by columns) or horizontally (by rows).

-  Tables work best when:

-  * Presenting sequential data

-  * Data being presented requires specific or precise values

-  * Individual values are being presented or compared

-  * Values across columns or rows require different units of measurement
 behavior: ""
-accessibility: Remember to always use headers (that is, `<th>` elements) for all data tables to make tabular data accessible.
-related_items: "* [Tables
-  variables](https://cfpb.github.io/design-system/development/variables#tables-\
-  1)"
-last_updated: 2019-08-30T15:18:28.960Z
 research: ""
 ---